-Should students have smartphones at all?
-The decision to acquire a "computer" smartphone for a child is a very personal family decision and will vary from family to family.
-Yes, these devices are engaging, educationally useful, and undoubtedly an ingrained and integral part of the world we find ourselves in today.
-Yet, there is no hard and fast rule regarding the age at which a child can understand how to properly interact with a smartphone.
+The vast capabilities of smartphones begs the question: Should students have smartphones at all?
+The decision is a very personal one and will vary from family to family.
+There is no hard and fast rule regarding the age at which a child can understand how to properly interact with a smartphone.
 Just as every child learns at a different pace and in different ways, some may learn how to better manage time and resources at different points in their lives.
-Are smartphones healthy for young people?
-When is the "right" time to get your child a smartphone?
-As with most important decisions, there are experts on both sides of the debate.
+Here are some factors to consider as you determine whether your child is ready for a smartphone:

 The Internet is replete with article upon article suggesting that cell phones are toxic or as addictive as crack cocaine or heroin, or, at best, a "devil's bargain."
 Other experts express more concern for certain students and suggest the decision to provide your child with a smartphone is more about the child's maturity rather than simply his or her age.
 Dr. Jerry Bubrick, a clinical psychologist and anxiety expert at the Child Mind Institute says in the article When Should You Get Your Kid a Phone?, "I tell parents that it's not so much about a particular age as it is about a kid's social awareness and understanding of what the technology means.
 You could have a really immature 15-year-old who's acting out on the phone, but you give it to him because he's 15, whereas a really socially mature 12-year-old could handle it better."

 2. Look at areas where your child demonstrates responsibility.